dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

+Once a particular ref-valued property or ref-valued indexer has been selected; whether the usage is as a value, the target of a simple assignment, or the target of a compound assignment; the accessibility domain of the get accessor involved is used to determine if that usage is valid.

 An accessor that is used to implement an interface shall not have an *accessor_modifier*.
 If only one accessor is used to implement an interface, the other accessor may be declared with an *accessor_modifier*:

 > *Example*: